hanford/trends/README.md

 [View Website](https://trends.now.sh)

-Trends is an ultra high performance progressive web application built with React + Next.js and Redux.
+Trends is an ultra high performance progressive web application built with React + Next.js and GraphQL.
 Trends pushes the performance needle forward by only using React on the server and then using the absolute minimum client side code to register a service worker, and set cookies for persistent data totaling around [20 lines of code](https://github.com/hanford/trends/blob/master/pages/_document.js#L45)

 ## Setting the project up locally
 ```sh